rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 hope that all my mistakes were caught, but probably not [#]_.

 This applies even to the code you write.
 You spent a lot of time and effort on your code, didn't you?
 So why doesn't it look like it?
-The first edition of `SICP <https://mitpress.mit.edu/sicp/>`_ has this quote:
+The preface to the first edition of `SICP <https://mitpress.mit.edu/sicp/>`_ has this quote:

 ::